 The concept of community funds is not unique to Greater Hartford.
 The Foundation has learned from several other community foundations and community-based participatory decision-making models, adapting these experiences to the realities in Greater Hartford.

-From spring 2019, each Greater Together Community Fund will begin to receive $100,000, over two years.
-Half of the fund's money - $50,000 - will be available for current or immediate use.
+In 2019, the Hartford Foundation Board allocated $100,000 for each Greater Together Community Fund.
+Half of the fund's money - $50,000 - is available for current use grantmaking.
 The other $50,000 will be endowed, meaning a percentage of the dollars will be available every year to grant, following the Hartford Foundation's spending policy.

 In order to establish the initial advisory committee in each town, the Hartford Foundation will conduct broad outreach to town residents, informing them of the opportunity to be a part of this advisory committee.

-The advisory committees will identify the greatest needs in their communities and design a grantmaking process aimed to ensure that the community funds can have the greatest impact for the benefit of town residents.
+The advisory committees will identify the greatest needs in their communities and design a grantmaking process aimed to ensure that the Greater Together Community Funds can have the greatest impact for the benefit of town residents.
 Hartford Foundation staff will provide guidance on topics such as participatory decision making, grantmaking and fund development, as needed.

 Each town's advisory committee may work differently and will operate independently.

-Individuals and organizations can make tax-deductible contributions to any of the 29 Community Funds through our website, hfpg.org/donate or by sending a check written out to the Hartford Foundation for Public Giving with the memo line indicating "(name of town) Community Fund".
+Individuals and organizations can make tax-deductible contributions to any of the 29 Greater Together Community Funds through our website, hfpg.org/donate or by sending a check written out to the Hartford Foundation for Public Giving with the memo line indicating "(name of town) Greater Together Community Fund".
 Contributions can be mailed to: